 These two pictures were taken from the partly museum’s destroyed roof and with camera facing east, showing the ruined and flattened buildings of the city after five years of sustained air bombings.
 The elevated train station seen at centre is S-Bahnhof Hackescher Markt, with James-Simon Park and Burgstraße just before it.
 Note the rounded roof of the Alte Nationalgalerie at right.

-The aerial bombings hit the footbridge which linked Pergamonmuseum and the Kaiser-Friedrich-Museum (today the Bode Museum) too, adjacent to the elevated S-Bahn railway.
+The aerial bombings hit the footbridge which linked Pergamonmuseum and the Kaiser-Friedrich-Museum (today the Bode Museum) too, adjacent to the elevated S-Bahn railway, seen here in 1951.

 The transition between the two buildings under the railway was severely damaged too.

-An aerial guide of the destruction at the Museumsinsel caused by the air raids from one US reconnaissance image taken by PR aircraft in March 1945 over Berlin-Mitte.
+An aerial guide of the destruction at the Museumsinsel caused by the air raids, this US reconnaissance image was taken by PR aircraft in March 1945 over Berlin-Mitte.

 - Klartext Zur Geschichte des Bode-Museums von 1875 bis 2020: Chronologie.
 Staatliche Museen zu Berlin

 - Landesarchiv Berlin; LAB, A Rep. 005-07, Nr.
 559, o.
 Bl.